 Recently, a new possible cause of pituitary tumours in families has been suggested, particularly tumours secreting growth hormone or prolactin.
-These often occur at a relatively young age.
-The cause may be a mutation in a protein called the aryl hydrocarbon receptor interacting protein.
+These often occur at a relatively young age and are thought to be caused by a genetic mutation.

 How is gigantism diagnosed?

-Gigantism is diagnosed by taking blood tests to measure the levels of growth hormone and insulin-like growth factor 1 circulating in the blood.
+If gigantism is expected, the diagnosis is usually confirmed by taking blood tests to measure the levels of growth hormone and insulin-like growth factor 1 circulating in the blood.
 Insulin-like growth factor 1 is secreted into the blood primarily by the liver in response to growth hormone.

-An oral glucose tolerance test is also performed.
+An oral glucose tolerance test (OGTT) is also performed.
 This involves drinking a glucose solution and then having blood samples taken periodically over a few hours to estimate the growth hormone level.
 Normally, the amount of growth hormone in the blood is reduced by the glucose solution.
-If a person suffers from pituitary gigantism, the growth hormone level may rise after the test, stay the same as the original level, ie, high, or be suppressed.
-However, the degree of suppression is not enough to lower the growth hormone level down to the level seen after similar glucose suppression in people without this condition.
+If a person suffers from pituitary gigantism, the growth hormone level does not suppress to low levels as it would in a normal population.

 How is gigantism treated?

 Gigantism requires early diagnosis and aggressive treatment in order to prevent excess height and to improve life expectancy.
-Surgery is usually the first line of treatment with the aim of removing or reducing the size of the tumour to lower growth hormone levels.
+Surgery is usually the first line of treatment with the aim of removing or reducing the size of the tumour to lower growth hormone levels and reduce the pressure on the optic nerve.
 Surgery is normally performed as a planned hospital admission.
 The type of surgery will depend on the size of the tumour and how easily it can be reached.

 Radiation therapy can be offered as an outpatient if surgery has not provided a complete cure.
 Radiation therapy can take several years to be completely effective.
 Around 50% of patients achieve control of growth hormone secretion within 7–10 years.
-Radiation therapy not only reduces growth hormone and insulin-like growth factor 1 levels, but is also effective in controlling tumour growth.
+Radiation therapy may not only reduce growth hormone and insulin-like growth factor 1 levels, but can also be effective in controlling tumour growth.

 Drug therapy may also be used: